 - After setting up your form, click Save to keep and apply your changes:

-Another useful feature that will ensure your Forms comply with the various privacy regulations is the Double Opt-in.
+Another useful feature to help ensure your Forms comply with the various privacy regulations is the Double Opt-in.

 With Kajabi, the Double Opt-In is enabled for all new Forms created on your site by default.